Pregnancy in Patients With Complex Congenital Heart Disease

 - Delivery of patients with cyanotic CHD should be managed by a multidisciplinary team in a tertiary care center.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Valvular Heart Disease, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Acute Heart Failure, Echocardiography/Ultrasound
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Valvular Heart Disease, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Echocardiography/Ultrasound

 Keywords: Arrhythmias, Cardiac, Consanguinity, Cyanosis, Echocardiography, Electrocardiography, Genetic Testing, Heart Defects, Congenital, Heart Failure, Heart Valve Diseases, Infant, Pregnancy, Pregnancy Trimester, Third, Primary Prevention, Risk Assessment, Stroke Volume, Tertiary Care Centers, Ventricular Dysfunction